This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Although it is one of the most common childhood congenital disorders in the world, cerebral palsy myths and false information persist.
-It is important for parents especially to know what it really means to have cerebral palsy.
+Parents need to know what it really means to have cerebral palsy.
 These are some common myths and the real truths behind them.

-Children Who Have Cerebral Palsy Will Be in a Wheelchair
+Myth: Children Who Have Cerebral Palsy Have to Use a Wheelchair

 Although there are children with severe cerebral palsy who use a wheelchair, many others can walk and run without any assistance.
 Cerebral palsy can be extremely mild to severe and anywhere in between.

-It is usually too soon to tell whether an infant will be able to walk when older.
+It is usually too soon to tell whether an infant can walk when older.

 Again, some children with cerebral palsy may not be able to speak.
 Since the disorder has varying degrees of severity, this certainly does not apply to all children with cerebral palsy.

-Even children with cerebral palsy who have limited talking abilities can still communicate in several different ways.
+Even children with cerebral palsy with limited talking abilities can communicate in several different ways.
 Communication boards, sign language, and electronic tablets are among the numerous communication methods children can use.

-Children With Cerebral Palsy Are All Hearing Impaired
+Myth: All Children With Cerebral Palsy Are Hearing Impaired

 While it’s true that cerebral palsy increases the risks of a child having hearing problems, some children with the disorder have perfect hearing.
 Again, there are varying degrees of cerebral palsy, and the associated risk factors of developing other impairments depend on the severity of the child’s cerebral palsy.

 In addition, some children may have problems with communication yet can hear perfectly fine.
-Often, children who cannot communicate correctly are mistakenly thought of as hearing impaired as well, but this is not always true.
+Children who cannot communicate correctly are often mistakenly considered hearing impaired, but this is not always true.

 Cerebral palsy is not contagious.
 It never will be.
 You cannot “catch” cerebral palsy by touching or hugging a child with the disorder.[1]